stefaneidelloth/treezjs/doc/components/comboBox/comboBox.md

 # ComboBox

-The ComboBox component is used to select some option from a list of predefiend options.
+The ComboBox component is used to select an option (string) from a list of predefiend options.

 ![](../../images/treez_combo_box.png)